oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 ## Multiple Applications {#multiple-applications}

-When there is more than one first-party applications supported by the AS, then it is important to consider a number of additional risks.
+When multiple first-party applications are supported by the AS, then it is important to consider a number of additional risks.
 These risks fall into two main categories: Experience Risk and Technical Risk which are described below.

 ### User Experience Risk